taftse/camelot-auth/docs/Events.md

-CamelotAuth.logout fired when a user is logged out
+camelot.auth.logout fired when a user is logged out